-There is far more to this report besides the species pages!
-Supporting pages describe the field and analytical methods that were used to produce the results for each species and to identify alerts.
-We discuss overall patterns of trends in abundance and breeding success, and compare the latest trend information and alerts with the Birds of Conservation Concern list, last updated in 2015 (Eaton et al. 2015).
-Summary tables list alerts and population changes by scheme, and you can use outable generator to select and display tables of population change to your own specification.
+The BirdTrends pages describe the field and analytical methods that were used to produce the results for each species and to identify alerts.
+We discuss overall patterns of trends in abundance and breeding success, and compare the latest trend information and alerts with the Birds of Conservation Concern list, last updated in 2021 (Stanbury et al. 2021).

+Summary tables list alerts and population changes by scheme, and you can use outtable generator to select and display tables of population change to your own specification.

 A detailed References section lists more than 820 of the most relevant recent publications, with onward links to abstracts or to full text where freely available, and is a valuable key to recent scientific work by BTO and other researchers.
 The Key findings page provides a brief overview of our main findings this year.